ros2/ros2_documentation/source/Troubleshooting/DDS-tuning.rst

 ``net.ipv4.ipfrag_time / /proc/sys/net/ipv4/ipfrag_time`` (default 30s) :
 Time in seconds to keep an IP fragment in memory.

+Reduce the value, for example, to 3s, by running:

+.. code-block:: console

+    sudo sysctl net.ipv4.ipfrag_time=3

 Reducing this parameter’s value also reduces the window of time where no fragments are received.
 The parameter is global for all incoming fragments, so the feasibility of reducing its value needs to be considered for every environment.

-*Adjustments to solve for a ?MB message:*

-.. code-block:: console

-    sudo sysctl net.ipv4.ipfrag_time=3

 **Solution:** Increase the value of the ``ipfrag_high_thresh`` parameter.

 ``net.ipv4.ipfrag_high_thresh / /proc/sys/net/ipv4/ipfrag_high_thresh`` (default: 262144 bytes):
 Maximum memory used to reassemble IP fragments.

+Increase the value, for example, to 128MB, by running:

+.. code-block:: console

+    sudo sysctl net.ipv4.ipfrag_high_thresh=134217728     # (128 MB)

 Significantly increasing this parameter’s value is an attempt to ensure that the buffer never becomes completely full.
 However, the value would likely have to be significantly high to hold all data received during the time window of ``ipfrag_time``, assuming every UDP packet lacks one fragment.

-*Adjustments to solve for a ?MB message:*

-.. code-block:: console

-    sudo sysctl net.ipv4.ipfrag_high_thresh=134217728     # (128 MB)

 Cyclone DDS tuning